 This is a snippet of Louis Armstrong’s, ‘What A Wonderful World.’

-Each piece I have learned in the Bootcamp is a little more challenging and I think this was a great tune to finish the advanced Bootamp of Playground Sessions.
+Each piece I have learned in the Bootcamp is a little more challenging and I think this was a great tune to finish the advanced Bootcamp of Playground Sessions.

 For the moment however, I admit that the background music certainly helped me to keep the correct time.
 Had I the ability to look away from the keys as I played and read the music as I played this would certainly have helped me to speed up the learning process.

-Having said that I do feel that realistically this is a process that all musician have to go through and can only be improved gradually over many months if not years of play.
+Having said that I do feel that realistically this is a process that all musicians have to go through and can only be improved gradually over many months if not years of play.